 .
 Stage: Purpose: Mentee's preparation Format

-• before this exchange:
+before this exchange:

 1: Initial Set expectations Read TEAP Handbook.
 Email mentor with: email or

-consultation of mentoring meeting

-Set timescales A short paragraph on your professional background

-Clarify task and the accreditation level you are pursuing

-Your questions about the handbook or the task

-Your thoughts on timescale for your final
+consultation of mentoring Set timescales Clarify task A short paragraph on your professional background and the accreditation level you are pursuing Your questions about the handbook or the task Your thoughts on timescale for your final submission.
+Proposed format & date for consultation- email or meeting

-submission.

-Proposed format & date for consultation- email or

 meeting?

-2: Interim Review progress; Email mentor with: email
+2: Interim Review Email mentor with: email

-Review address summary of progress (evidence collection, or meeting
+Review progress; summary of progress (evidence collection, or meeting

-questions/ observations, RAPP writing)
+address observations, RAPP writing)

-uncertainties questions or uncertainties.
+questions/ questions or uncertainties.

+uncertainties

 3: Review Identify areas email

 first draft of for development Send draft RAPP to mentor

 submission

 4: Prepare Identify areas email

-submission for Identify specific aspects or sections of portfolio or RAPP
+submission for Identify specific aspects or sections of portfolio or

-development for mentor to review
+development RAPP for mentor to review